laderast/hail_tutorial_dnanexus/README.md

 This repository is an adaptation of notebooks from DNAnexus' OpenBio.
 It abbreviates the process of working with Hail on the DNAnexus platform.
 It is divided into two sections:

-`01-Hail-Skills.ipynb` - Basic skills working with Hail Tables and MatrixTables `02-gwas-ipynb` -
+- `01-Hail-Skills.ipynb` - Basic skills working with Hail Tables and MatrixTables
+- `02-gwas-ipynb` - The full GWAS process that starts with a stored MatrixTable in a DNAnexus database.

 ## DNAnexus Project